thomheymann/stale-lru-cache/README.md

 ##### Features

-* Hides refresh latency and shields against errors using background fetching
+* Hides refresh latency and shields against errors using background revalidation
 * Allows HTTP resources to define their own caching policy using Cache-Control headers
 * Optimises hit-ratio by discarding least recently used items first